Skip to main content Skip to footer

 IoT platforms and devices rely heavily on internet availability and other short distance technologies such as Bluetooth and NFC.
 As the internet coverage increases and 5G becomes available, this issue will resolve automatically.

-• Forecasting as a service
+• Forecasting as a Service powered by real-time data.

 *For organisations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed on organisational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like a living organism, will be imperative for business excellence going forward.
 A comprehensive, yet modular suite of services is doing exactly that.
 Equipping organisations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organisations that are innovating collaboratively for the future.